-There are nevertheless many things that humans can do that seem to be beyond any animals.
+There are nevertheless many things that humans can do that seem to be beyond the capabilities of any animals.
 Scientists have varying opinions on whether these are fundamental differences or differences of degree.

 Not only are human brains larger than most animals’ brains (whales are an exception!) and have more connections, there are differences in our brain biochemistry.
 One important difference comes from dopamine interneurons, which are cells found only in the human brain.
 They secrete dopamine and coordinate multiple action-planning, decision-making, motivation, reinforcement, and reward perception.